 • at your MRA with at least 10

-MRAs range between 55 and 57, depending on your year of birth.
-In 2021, it is rising by two months to 56 and two months.
+MRAs range between 55 and 57, depending on your year of birth—currently it’s 56.

 Note: If you retire under the MRA+10 provision, your annuity will be reduced by 5 percent for every year (5/12 of 1 percent per month) that you are under age 62.
 You can reduce or eliminate that penalty by postponing the receipt of your annuity to a later date.

 Just as is true of CSRS, if your agency is offering early retirement opportunities under the Voluntary Early Retirement Authority (VERA), you can retire with the following minimum combinations of age and service:

 • at any age with 25